How to Spot a Phishing Email – Useful Tips

 • Mark the email as spam

 Marking the email as spam will not only help your provider improve its filters but also prevent the email from reaching your inbox again.
-This helps in reducing the chances of accidentally interacting with such suspicious emails in the future.
+This helps in reducing the chances of accidentally interacting with phishing attempts in the future.

 Actions to take if you’ve clicked on a phishing link